Robinhood’s crypto trading surges, as overall growth slows

 NEW YORK (AP) — After helping a new generation of investors get into stocks, Robinhood is increasingly doing the same for cryptocurrencies.

-More than $4 of every $10 that Robinhood Markets Inc. made in revenue during the spring came just from customers trading bitcoin, dogecoin and other cryptocurrencies.
+More than $4 of every $10 that Robinhood Markets Inc. made in revenue during the spring came just from customers trading dogecoin, bitcoin and other cryptocurrencies.

 The loss was no surprise after the company had earlier given preliminary estimated results for the quarter.
-The company’s slowdown in revenue growth was also expected: It more than halved to 131% from 309% in the first three months of the year.
+The company’s slowdown in revenue growth was also expected — it more than halved to 131% from 309% in the first three months of the year — and the company again said revenue will likely drop in the summer from the spring.

 But the degree of the sharp rise in crypto’s importance to Robinhood’s business was striking.
-Cryptocurrencies made up 41% of all of Robinhood’s $565.3 million in revenue.
+Cryptocurrencies made up 41% of all of Robinhood’s $565.3 million in revenue in the quarter that ended June 30.
 That’s up from 17% in the first three months of the year and from just 3% at the start of last year.
 The spring marked the first quarter for Robinhood where new customers were more likely to make their first trade in cryptocurrencies rather than in stocks.

 Robinhood CEO Vlad Tenev said in a recent interview with The Associated Press that he wants the company to make it easy to trade any asset its customers are interested in, and that increasingly means crypto.